awsdocs/aws-control-tower-guide/doc_source/receive-notifications.md

 **Other considerations about SNS topics:**
 + All of these topics exist and receive notifications in the audit account\.
-+  By default, only the audit account email address is subscribed to these notifications\.
++  By default, the audit account email address is subscribed to the `aws-controltower-AggregateSecurityNotifications` SNS topic\.
 + SNS topics in AWS Control Tower are extremely noisy, by design\.
 For example, AWS Config sends a notification every time AWS Config discovers a new resource\.
-+ Administrators who wish to filter out specific types of notifications from an SNS topic can create a Lambda function and subscribe it to the SNS topic\.
++ Administrators who wish to filter out specific types of notifications from an SNS topic can create an AWS Lambda function and subscribe it to the SNS topic\.
+Alternatively, you can set up an EventBridge rule to filter notifications, as described in this support article, [How can I be notified when an AWS resource is non\-compliant using AWS Config?](http://aws.amazon.com/premiumsupport/knowledge-center/config-resource-non-compliant/)
 + AWS Config notifications contain a JSON object\.
 + AWS Control Tower drift notifications appear in plain text\.